nittka/Xarchive/README.md

 Supported meta data includes
 * document name — name of the document
 * date (precision year, month, day) — indicating the date for which the document is relevant
-* entry date — indicating the date when the document was received
+* (hard copy) reference — a file refernce indicating where a hardcopy of the file is stored
 * list of (self defined) categories
 * list of tags — additional keywords applying to the document
 * description — **short** text describing the document